 1 tsp salt

 3 tbsp oil

 1 kg/ 2.2 lb onion -finely chopped

 1 tsp cumin

-Add 3 slit green chillies and the marinated gizzards and liver.
+Add the 3 slit green chillies and the marinated liver and gizzards.
 Mix well and cook for 7 minutes.
 Do not cover.
 Sprinkle with a hand full of fresh cut coriander.

 Serve it with diced roasted potatoes and freshly boiled eggs and warm rotli on the side.

 Boil the gizzards for 30 minutes in salted water.
 Cool and marinate.
 This ensures that they are soft and edible.